 Board of Directors

-Devin Mitchell (born April 14th, 1987) is an undergraduate student majoring in Sociology, and an aspiring sociologist living in Los Angeles, California.
+Devin Mitchell (born April 14th, 1987) graduated from Arizona State University in 2017 with a Bachelor's of Science in Sociology and a minor in Organizational Leadership.
 His academic interests are sociology, public policy and organizational psychology.
 A self described journalistic illustrator with an artistic passion for creativity, he uses components of academic research in tandem with content creation to achieve and encourage communal discourse.

 Brad Ivanchan (born April 11th, 1988) is a decorated United States Marine Corps veteran, veteran affairs advocate and double amputee from Phoenix, Arizona currently living in Los Angeles.
 On January 22nd 2008 he shipped out to USMC Recruit Depot San Diego.
 Within a few months of graduating boot camp he was stationed with 1st battalion, 7th marines as a machine gunner with Charlie Company, weapons platoon.
 Within a year his unit was deployed to Fallujah, Iraq where he spent 7 months as a turret gunner providing security for Explosive Ordinance Disposal teams as well as conducting mobile security patrols in the Karma and Fallujah area.
 His second deployment was in the fall of 2010 where he was deployed to the south pacific under the 31 st Marine Expeditionary Unit.
 In March 2012 he left for his 3rd and last deployment, this time to Sangin, Afghanistan.
 There he spent the next 3 months as a machine gun Squad leader conducting day and night foot patrols in Sangin’s southern green zone.
 On the night of June 13th he stepped on a pressure plate of a 15 to 20 pound I.E.D, and his life was changed forever.
 The I.E.D blew off both his legs, his right below the knee, and his left above the knee.
 Two days later he woke up in a hospital in Germany and had to come to terms with the loss of his legs, and the fact that his life would never be the same.
 On June 18th he arrived at Balboa Navy Medical Hospital in San Diego, California.
 There he received many more surgeries repairing his legs as well as his left hand.
 He spent the next year and a half in San diego rehabilitating before his discharge from the Marines in late 2013.
 During his rehabilitation he trained for and successfully summited Mt.
 Aconcagua (elevation 22,840 ft), which is South America's highest peak, less then 9 months after his injury.
 In doing so, he became the first double amputee to summit the mountain.
 Brad currently resides in Los Angeles California where he is attending collage and pursing a degree in business.
 Brad met Devin Mitchell on September 1st, 2014 when he became the 13th image in the photographic series, Veteran Vision Project.